Not the Only One

 Reflective Practice for Staff Working on Sexual Misconduct.
 We provide dedicated reflective spaces for staff responsible for implementing Condition of Registration E6.
 These sessions offer a safe, supportive environment where staff can reflect on their experiences, address challenges, and process the emotional impact of their roles.
 Through facilitated discussions, staff identify actionable strategies and long-term improvements to strengthen both their resilience and the effectiveness of their work.
 This ongoing support and reflection enhance the overall quality of the university’s approach to sexual misconduct, ensuring that staff are well-equipped to manage the complexities of sexual misconduct work throughout the year.

-We are also available to participate in conferences and on panels and can adapt our survivor-only workshop to a wider audience.
+We are also available to participate in conferences and on panels and can adapt our survivor-only workshops to a wider audience.

 Policy review